 Working out can help you get to or stay at a healthy weight and control your sugar levels

 Talk to your doctor or nurse to figure out how much you should work out and what kinds of activities are best for you

 Because your blood sugar level goes down when you exercise, you may need to eat a snack or give yourself less insulin before a long workout

-If you have type 2 diabetes, it's very important to try to lose weight.
+If you have type 2 diabetes, it's very important to try to lose weight if you're overweight.